 Cooper suggests a completely decentralized system, in which developers handle their own support (as he points out, not that much different than Steam) and which rewards curators and volunteers who work on the platform with cryptocurrency.
 It’s somewhat fantastical—and Bitcoin has had a few problems here and there—but Cooper’s idea is an imaginative take on what could happen.

 For more possibilities, I spoke to someone who has a lot of experience in game distribution platforms: Larry Kuperman, director of business development at Night Dive, and former business development manager for one-time Steam competitor Impulse.

 Kuperman thinks the two main threats to Steam right now are Amazon and Tencent.
 Both companies have egregious amounts of money to throw at the problem, and both are making moves.
 Amazon now owns a game engine (which Star Citizen is using), has a game studio, and recently bought Twitch—which it’s using to sell games.
-Tencent is a massive Chinese company that recently rebranded its client, and may be thinking about worldwide expansion.
+Tencent is a massive Chinese company that may be thinking about worldwide expansion.